-Semester Course title & Credits Credit distributi Eligibility Pre-

-Code course criteria requisite

-Lecture Tutorial Practical/ of the

-Practice course

-I/III/V/VII Principles of 4 3 1 0 Class XII NIL
+Semester Course title & Code Credits Credit distributi course on of the Eligibility criteria Pre- requisite Lecture 1 of the course I/III/V/VII Principles of Microeconomics I ECON025 4 3 1 0 Class XII pass NIL

-Microeconomics pass

-I

-ECON025

 • This course discusses the basic principles in Microeconomics and their applications.
 It includes consumer's problem, demand estimation, production function, cost functions and market analysis.
 It illustrates how the concepts of microeconomics can be applied to analyze real-life economic situations.